Need Writing Help? Try A Free Grammarly Account:

 I know that most of you don’t write as frequently as I do, but for this reason, I think you probably need a Grammarly free account even more.

-I’ve always thought I was a pretty decent with grammar until I started blogging.
-When you write frequently you start noticing your lack of skills more and more.
+I’ve always thought I was pretty decent with grammar until I started blogging.
+When you write frequently you start noticing your lack of writing and spelling skills more and more.

 I’ll write a post, read and read and reread it.
-I will literally review a post 10-15 times and still find grammatical errors.
+I will literally proofread a blog post 10-15 times and still find grammatical errors.